Froberto-Fribbit/Wardaya_Battleships/README.md

 # Wardaya_Battleships
-Makin' me a battleship game for my school project
+Makin' me a battleship game for my school project using the python curses library

 Red = Player 1
 Blue = Player 2